 Following a two day business induction, trainees start working immediately, so are very hands on from their first week.
 Man Group offers a mixture of formal and on-the-job training opportunities, and every trainee is assigned a mentor from the Executive Committee.
 Trainees will gain a thorough understanding of the business and, having completed the programme, will be well placed to develop a long term career at Man Group.

 Applications for the graduate programme open in September.
-Please check the Man Group website for updates.
+Please check the Man Group's Careers website for updates and further details.

 "I was struck by the open culture of the firm: no boundaries, no hierarchy, no nonsense."